Simulations of Water Quality and Quantity in the Environment

-These researchers have developed deterministic, unsteady, year-round lake and stream water quality/ecosystem simulation models and are expanding, validating, and applying them.
-These models simulate a multitude of physical, chemical, and biological processes and give, for example, water temperature, dissolved oxygen, primary productivity, and fish habitat distributions in various classes of lakes, rivers, and streams, including both open-water conditions and the ice-cover period.
+These researchers have developed deterministic, unsteady, year-round lake and stream hydrodynamic and water quality/ecosystem simulation models and are expanding, validating, and applying them.
+These models simulate a multitude of physical, chemical and biological processes and show, for example, waves and currents, water temperature, dissolved oxygen, primary productivity and fish habitat distributions in various classes of lakes, rivers, and streams, including both open-water conditions and the ice-cover period.
 Simulations can be made for continuous long-term periods (e.g. 30 years), or for periods of a few days on individual water bodies with high temporal resolution.
-Current work includes simulations of the distribution of wind stress in the atmospheric boundary layer over a lake surface, solute transport across a sediment/water interface in streams and lakes, and effects of hydrothermal processes in watersheds at various stages of urban development on coldwater (trout) streams.
-MSI resources are used directly in the simulation of lake and stream water quality or for data analysis.
-Current work includes large massively parallel turbulence simulations of atmospheric flows over complex terrain to develop advanced boundary conditions for the lake model.
-The addition of 3D lake and estuary modeling capability is planned for 2014, in collaboration with the Large Lakes Observatory at the University of Minnesota Duluth.
-These models will be examining complex lake circulation patterns in the Great Lakes to inform habitat restoration projects.
+Recent work has included simulations of wind-driven currents in the Great Lakes, the distribution of wind stress in the atmospheric boundary layer over a lake surface, solute transport across a sediment/water interface in streams and lakes, wave energy impacts on fish spawning habitat, and effects of hydro-thermal processes in watersheds at various stages of urban development on coldwater (trout) streams.
+Work is also ongoing on man-made water conveyance systems, including stormwater and wastewater transport and treatment.
+MSI resources are used directly in the simulation of lake hydrodynamics, lake and stream water quality, and hydraulics in natural and man-made open channel drainage systems.

 Return to this PI's main page.